SLINGhub/iSLS11/README.md

 This repository contains datasets and R codes used for 11th International Singapore Lipid Symposium [iSLS11](https://sling.sg/news-events/isls/) workshop held on March 19, 2023, 2:00 - 6:00 PM (SGT).

-We will be using the data published in [*Tan et al., Variability of the Plasma Lipidome and Subclinical Coronary Atherosclerosis, Atheroscler Thromb Vasc Biol, 2021*, DOI: 10.1161/atvbaha.121.316847](https://doi.org/10.1161/atvbaha.121.31684) as an example dataset for this workshop.
+We will be using the data published in *Tan et al., Variability of the Plasma Lipidome and Subclinical Coronary Atherosclerosis, Atheroscler Thromb Vasc Biol, 2021* [DOI: 10.1161/atvbaha.121.316847](https://doi.org/10.1161/atvbaha.121.31684) as an example dataset for this workshop.

 **In the first part**, we will inspect and process a targeted MS-based plasma lipidomics raw dataset, starting from peak areas.
 In particular, we will be looking at import of analytical data and metadata, internal standard-based normalization and quantification, diverse analytical and data quality control assessments and plots, batch/drift-correction, lipid nomenclature, QC-based feature filtering and reporting.
 We will go through the processing workflow step-by-step using R scripts/notebooks with relevant R packages.